managedcode/.github/profile/README.md

 ## Hello! 👋
-We are a team of developers based in Ukraine and France 🇺🇦🇫🇷 who love working with C#.
-We feel that the open source community needs more high-quality C# projects, and that many existing projects could benefit from active maintenance and updates.
-We believe in the power of open source software and strive to create and maintain high-quality projects for the C# and .NET communities.

-Our mission is to bring more good C# projects to the world and to provide ongoing maintenance for new or existing projects that have not been updated in a long time.

-That's why we've dedicated ourselves to developing and maintaining open source code projects.
-We want to share our expertise and experience with the community.

-We're also committed to training and hiring young specialists in the field.
-We believe that investing in the next generation of developers is key to the continued growth and success of the .NET communities.
+We are dedicated team of C# developers based in Ukraine and France 🇺🇦🇫🇷.
+We are passionate about contributing to the open source community by creating and maintaining high-quality C# projects for the .NET ecosystem.

+As avid fans of the Orleans framework, we love using it to build scalable and fault-tolerant applications.
+We aim to help the community thrive by sharing our knowledge and collaborating on projects that leverage this powerful technology.
+Feel free to explore our projects and connect with us!

+#### Our Mission: 🎯🌐
+We're on a mission to make the world of C# even better!
+As a team of committed developers, we have made it our goal to create and maintain outstanding C# projects for the global community.
+Furthermore, we offer support for existing projects in need of updates and maintenance, ensuring these valuable resources remain accessible and up-to-date for developers worldwide.

+#### What Sets Us Apart?  🌟💼
+Not only do we excel in coding and maintaining C# projects, but we also invest in the next generation of .NET talent.
+We actively train and recruit young specialists, contributing to a brighter future for the .NET communities and ensuring their continued growth and success.

+#### Why Sponsor Us? 🤝💡
+When you sponsor us, you join hands with a dedicated team that genuinely cares about the .NET ecosystem's development.
+As a sponsor, you help us:

+- Create and maintain top-notch open-source projects
+- Revitalize and update neglected codebases
+- Train the next generation of C# and .NET specialists

+Your sponsorship enables us to continue delivering high-quality projects and services, giving developers like you the confidence to rely on our expertise.

+#### Join Our Journey: 💪🌍
+Be a part of our growing community and experience firsthand how we bring dedication and passion to the world of open-source C# projects.
+With us by your side, you can count on a strong, dependable team that consistently supports the projects you care about.

 ## Our Projects 👷
 Here are some of the projects that we're currently working on: